LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 #### Experience of previous Sprints
 After a few Sprints the team gets some experience in estimating User Stories.

+### Stories and Tasks

+Each story can be divided into smaller tasks by the team.
+This makes estimation easier.
+And it helps the team when implementing the story.

+The tasks don't need to be represented in the backlog.
+It's too detailed and they can change often.

 Sprint Goal
 ===========
 It's difficult to define a sprint goal.
 But it should be donne!